BrooksLewis/conjuring/draft.md

 -

 Laszlo Toth attacked the Pietà in 1972.
 He smashed off her arm at the elbow, broke her nose off, and chipped one of her eyes.
 He was never charged, because he appeared insane.
 He allegedly cried out "I am Jesus Christ, risen from the dead!" before vandalising the statue with a hammer.
-Accounts of Toth's brief trail describe how he charged the judge with the crime of 'pride', because they wanted to declare Christ [insane](https://books.google.ca/books?id=60ba0VmXVM8C&pg=PA202&redir_esc=y#v=onepage&q&f=false).
+Accounts of Toth's brief trial describe how *he* charged the judge with the crime of 'pride', because they wanted to declare Christ [insane](https://books.google.ca/books?id=60ba0VmXVM8C&pg=PA202&redir_esc=y#v=onepage&q&f=false).

 I see Toth as someone who raises himself above others.
 That he would proclaim himself to be Christ risen from the dead shows how he holds himself.
 Divine right or not, destroying a statue is a prideful act-- an irony that is central to my views about this seeming lack of empathy that countless mass murderers demonstrate.
+He seems to consider himself so important, so above the common population that he has the right to act unto this beloved statue.
+This is not infrequent behaviour, however; many people I know, close friends even, probably even myself, all act with pride and selfishness at one time or another.
+But its Toth's claim of other-worldness that irks me.
+He implies that he sees the rest of the world as beneath him, by attacking the Pietà, because he has evaluated that he is allowed to do such a thing.
+I am not a christian, but that Toth uses the figurehead Christ as a scapegoat for being allowed to do whatever he wants is truly frustrating.
+I would rather he just own up to his own deeds.
+But I guess that way he wouldn't get away with it.

 The vandalism of art is to me quite a horrendous thing.